Rama, an avatar of Vishnu, is normally shown with only two arms. Rama is the hero of the Hindu epic Ramayana and is a Pan-Indian deity.

 The figure sits on a round lotus base with the left hand resting on the left knee.
-The right hand is held level with the heart with the palm facing inwards.
+The right hand is held level with the heart, with the palm facing inwards.
 This is called dahara vidya, contemplation of the Lord in the heart.
 This is a Yoga position/mudra, hence the name Yoga Rama.
-A girdle supports dhoti with designs on it and a long tassel hangs down in front.
-He wearing earrings, armbands, bracelets, anklets and necklaces.
+A girdle supports a dhoti with designs on it, and a long tassel hangs down in front.
+He is wearing earrings, armbands, bracelets, anklets and necklaces.
 The sacred thread passes from left to right across the chest and is clearly visible from the back.
 The ears are pendulous with earrings.
 He is wearing a tall crown.
-This crown is unusual as the cross section is a triangle and not a circle.
+This crown is unusual, the cross-section is a triangle and not a circle.

 Rama is sitting on Padmasana, which in turn is on a rectangular pedestal.
 From the back can be seen the Sirachakra, a sign of divinity.